vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 ## you may also want to chmod or chown the cert depending on how you're using logstash
 ```
 ### Logstash Pipelines
-Logstash pipelines are, by default, stored in `/etc/logstash/conf.d`
+Logstash pipelines are, by default, stored in `/etc/logstash/conf.d`, but it is possible to store pipelines elsewhere.

+To run pipelines at a specified directory, us the `-f` flag and point it towards the pipeline path.
+> It may be worth adding `/usr/share/logstash/bin` to PATH for convenience

 If using Vim, ensure the following configurations are set for tabs to be recognized and usable in pipelines
 ```vimrc